hoftherose/arch-wayland-setup/ToolsSetup/NVIM.md

 ## Hidden dependencies
 As they come I will be posting hidden dependencies here, some are obvious but others (e.g rg) are not so much.
 Some of the previous plugins will not work, or will work limitedly without these.

-rg                  # Needed by telescope obsidian            # Needed by obsidian lazygit             # Needed by lazygit lazydocker          # Needed by lazydocker
+ripgrep             # Needed by telescope obsidian            # Needed by obsidian lazygit             # Needed by lazygit lazydocker          # Needed by lazydocker